 Achieving a strong email marketing A/B test is as simple as creating two slightly-different variations of an email, with the differences being dependent on a hypothesis that you’ve posed, either through data collection or historical knowledge.
 Of course, there’s a bit more to it than that, but you get the idea.

-You’ll have email A and email B, both of which will be sent to your subscribers.
-Judging from what makes the two different, as well as the engagement they both receive; your campaign will either be a success or a failure.
+You’ll have Email A and Email B, both of which will be sent to your subscribers.
+Judging from what makes the two different, as well as the engagement they both receive; your marketing will either be a success or a failure.
 The good news is that you’ll know exactly why one outperformed the other - and that’s the beauty and simplicity of A/B testing.